Poker Positions Explained: the Importance of Position in Poker

 They do so because they know there are many advantages to having position on an opponent after the flop.

-The seats around a no-limit hold'em table are usually described as being:
+The seats around a no-limit Texas hold'em table are usually described as being:

 Note by the way that even though the SB and BB act last preflop — after the UTG player and everyone else around to the button — those are considered early position seats since they'll be acting first every betting round after the flop.

 "Middle position" (MP) usually refers to the next couple or three seats at the table, leading up to the last two or three seats culminating with the button.